On this page

 pip install pandas

-# Check which pip you're using
+# Check which pip you are using

 which pip